 But the headlines hide the fact that success isn’t the norm.

 While some companies are adopting artificial intelligence to great advantage – most companies are spinning their wheels with fruitless AI projects that go nowhere.

-While some managers and leaders are championing genuinely impactful AI solutions that will drive their business and career forward – most managers and leaders are shepherding projects that were destined to fail (almost as soon as they were conceived).
+While some leaders are championing genuinely impactful AI solutions that will drive their business and career forward – most leaders are shepherding projects that were destined to fail (almost as soon as they were conceived).

 The fact of the matter is this:

 Millions are Wasted on Artificial Intelligence Initiatives Every Year – and Only a Small Portion of Projects are Successful

 Enterprises and mid-sized companies are attending events, meeting with AI vendors, and hiring data scientists.

 The press releases are everywhere: Banks revealing their new chatbot, eCommerce companies adopting recommendations engines, insurance companies detecting fraud in new ways.

 Our research at Emerj shows that companies exaggerate their use or results of AI by as much as 300%, and often only publicly reveal the AI initiatives that they think will reflect well with their customers.
 Most AI initiatives are failures, beginning with no clear end in mind, or done entirely to appear “innovative”, and with little or no strategic value.